dailybruin/the-stack/_posts/2024-04-11-bruinbill.md

 ### About the Data:

-All visualizations were created using a dataset from the University of California (https://www.universityofcalifornia.edu/about-us/information-center/net-cost).
+All visualizations were created using a dataset from the [Net cost of attendance](https://www.universityofcalifornia.edu/about-us/information-center/net-cost) published by the University of California.
 Only data for undergraduates was examined.